klust/LUMI-BE-training-materials/docs/intro-evolving/07_Binding.md

 ranks that do parallel I/O over more nodes to increase the I/O bandwidth that can be obtained in the application.

-Rank reordering makes most sense if the block distribution method is used in Slurm as otherwise it become very difficult to understand on which node which task will land.

 Possible values for `MPICH_RANK_REORDER_METHOD` are:

 -   `export MPICH_RANK_REORDER_METHOD=0`: Round-robin placement of the MPI ranks.
     This is the equivalent of the cyclic ordering in Slurm.

--   `export MPICH_RANK_REORDER_METHOD=1`: This is the default and it preserves the ordering of Slurm.
+-   `export MPICH_RANK_REORDER_METHOD=1`: This is the default and it preserves the ordering of Slurm, and the only one that makes sense with other L1 Slurm distributions than `block`.

+    The Cray MPICH manual confusingly calls this "SMP-style ordering".

 -   `export MPICH_RANK_REORDER_METHOD=2`: Folded rank placement.
 This is somewhat similar to round-robin, but when the last node is reached, the node list is transferred in the opposite direction.

--   `export MPICH_RANK_REORDER_METHOD=3`: Use a custom ordering, given by the `MPICH_RANK_ORDER` environment variable which gives a comma-separated list of the MPI ranks in the order they should be assigned to slots on the nodes.
+-   `export MPICH_RANK_REORDER_METHOD=3`: Use a custom ordering, given by the `MPICH_RANK_ORDER` file which gives a comma-separated list of the MPI ranks in the order they should be assigned to slots on the nodes.
+The default filename `MPICH_RANK_ORDER` can be overwritten through the environment variable `MPICH_RANK_REORDER_FILE`.

-Rank reordering does not always work well if Slurm is not using the block ordering.
+Rank reordering does not always work well if Slurm is not using the (default) block ordering.
 As the `lumi-CPEtools` `mpi_check`, `hybrid_check` and `gpu_check` commands use Cray MPICH they can be used to test the Cray MPICH rank reordering also.
 The MPI ranks that are displayed are the MPI ranks as seen through MPI calls and not the value of